tech on the net

 FIND( substring, string, [start_position] )

-start_position is optional.
+Optional.
 It is the position in string where the search will start.
 The first position is 1.
+If the start_position is not provided, the FIND function will start the search at the beginning of the string.

 Applies To